DonovanTyler/Crypto-Auction-Plan/README.md

         OR
         to remove the NFT from the auction and putting it back into the user's wallet (thus removing the NFT from sale and causing no one involved who bid to pay) after paying a minor fee (in order to deter users from constantly putting NFTs up for auction and then removing them)
-    Only the bidder who wins the NFT needs to pay the amount they bidded Users can search for various NFTs on auction
+    Only the bidder who wins the NFT needs to pay the amount they bidded Users can search for various NFTs on auction by typing in a title Additionally, current popular auctions will be displayed to the user by default For system:
-  For system:
     Current highest bid is displayed to users
     The time for the duration of an auction starts immediately when the NFT is confirmed to have been put up for auction and published on our application